Easy Thai Yellow Curry Chicken

 I’ve tried a few times to make it at home, but it never quite achieved the same flavor as my favorite restaurant’s curry.
-That is, until I discovered Mae Ploy yellow curry paste.
+Then I discovered Mae Ploy’s yellow curry paste.

 This paste is SO good, and has all the same flavors and richness of the best of the best restaurant curry.
 Plus, it has the perfect amount of heat (in my opinion).
 It’s there, but not overpowering.